daiphuongngo/Brain-Tumor-Deep-Learning-Detection-VGG-ResNet-EfficientNet-ConvNeXt-Segmentation-SAM-UNet-DeepLabV3/README.md

 ### Find Best K with Average Clustering Plots

 As plotting the 4 clustering plots for each image would be tedious, I will average the 4 metrics for the chose images to provide 1 set of clustering plots of them only.
 Based on the new plots, the best K is now 10.

 ![download (69)](https://github.com/user-attachments/assets/2dad9dba-9fcd-4934-a494-1ab128755547)

 ### Colorized Clusters with Best K = 10

+After identifying the best K, I will create a **segmentation mask** using clustering.
+First I will convert the MUSICA-enhanced image to grayscale and flattens it into a list of pixel intensity values.
+I will then run `KMeans` clustering with 10 clusters.
+Each cluster represents a region with similar intensity.
+After fitting, it assigns a cluster label to every pixel.

+Then I will calculate the **average pixel intensity** for each cluster and sort them.
+The lowest-intensity cluster is assigned the color **black**, the highest gets **red**, and others get distinct colors in this intensity order:

+> **Black → Purple → Blue → Cyan → Light Blue → Green → Yellow → Pink → Orange → Red**

+The output is a **color-coded mask** where each region’s color corresponds to an intensity cluster.
+This step transforms raw grayscale intensity into **structured, interpretable regions**.

 ![download (71)](https://github.com/user-attachments/assets/c80ac188-738f-4cfd-8203-d42d6760bea3)